CVE-2026-6406

 Docker · Docker Desktop

-The Docker CLI --use-api-socket flag allows for the bypass of Enhanced Container Isolation (ECI) restrictions in Docker Desktop.
+The Docker CLI --use-api-socket flag allows local users to bypass Enhanced Container Isolation (ECI) restrictions in Docker Desktop.

 Executive summary